NuLL3rr0r/omnibackup/README.md

 }
 ```

 <code>.backup.archive_name</code> is a pattern for archive file names.
 You can prefix or postfix them as you wish by modifying this option. <code>{DATE}</code> shall be replaced by the actual date that OmniBackup script started.
-The date format is fixed and looks like <code>YYYY-MM-DD</code>. <code>{HOST_NAME}</code> shall be replaced by the host name that OmniBackup runs on. <code>{TAG}</code> is an option for each item that should be backed up, so it shall be replaced with that option's value for each backup task.
+The date format is fixed and looks like <code>YYYY-MM-DD</code>.
+If you need to include the time in addition to the date, a <code{TIME}></code> option is also available in <code>HH-MM-SS</code> form. <code>{HOST_NAME}</code> shall be replaced by the host name that OmniBackup runs on. <code>{TAG}</code> is an option for each item that should be backed up, so it shall be replaced with that option's value for each backup task.
 So, with above configuration in mind, a typical backup archive file should look like this:

     2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz